-The Vernon Seventh-day Adventist Church has decided not to charge tuition for the 2022-2023 school year.
+The Vernon Seventh-day Adventist Church has decided remain tuition free for the 2024-2025 school year.

-A Pre-registration fee is a fee of \$75 per student which is due at pre-registration or re-entry registration.
-It is required in order to hold a place for the pre-entry registered student.
-This fee is non-refundable, but will be deducted from the total amount of the registration fee.
+The Pre-registration fee is \$100 per student (non-refundable) due at pre-registration or re-entry registration.
+It is required in order to hold a place for the child and will be deducted from the total amount of the registration fee.

-A registration fee is a once per year, non-refundable fee of \$250 per student; it is due upon acceptance at PVCA.
-It includes student accident insurance, workbooks, internet access, directory (when offered), Student Association membership, K-3 school supplies, and student testing.
+The Registration fee is a once per year, non-refundable fee of \$400 per student.
+The remaining \$300 is due the 1st day of school.
+It includes student accident insurance, workbooks, internet access, directory (when offered), K-3 school supplies, and student testing.
 Students transferring to PVCA during the school year will be charged the entire one-time annual registration fee.
-Items not included in the registration fee are: Grades 4 -8 school supplies, hot lunches, science equipment breakage fees, instrument rental, field trips, indoor shoes, library fines, or charges for willful or careless damage to school property.
+Items not included in the registration fee are: Grades 4-8 school supplies, hot lunches, science equipment breakage fees, instrument rental, field trips, indoor shoes, library fines, or charges for willful or careless damage to school property.